significant-bit/brigge/docs/install.md

 Brigge works as a set of two plugins: one for Blender and one for UE4.
-These plugins communicate using a custom data format.
+The plugins work in concert using a custom data format.

 ## Install the Blender add-on
 You will need: